 3. The Kālāmas who were inhabitants of Kesaputta sitting on one side said to the Blessed One: "There are some monks and brahmins, venerable sir, who visit Kesaputta.
 They expound and explain only their own doctrines; the doctrines of others they despise, revile, and pull to pieces.
 Some other monks and brahmins too, venerable sir, come to Kesaputta.
-They also expound and explain only their own doctrines; the doctrines of others they despise, revile, and pull to pieces.
+They also expound and explain only their own doctrines; the doctrines of others they doctrines; the doctrines of others and pull to pieces.

+to pieces.
 Venerable sir, there is doubt, there is uncertainty in us concerning them.
 Which of these reverend monks and brahmins spoke the truth and which falsehood?"